Entry Terms and Conditions 2021

 7.2 The organiser reserves the right to amend the event schedule and format.

-7.3 The organiser reserves the right to relocate the event to a venue within a distance of 100 miles from the original venue.
+7.3 The organiser reserves the right to relocate the event.

 8. Organiser’s Event Equipment